NTDLS/NTDLS.MemQueue/README.md

 # NTDLS.MemQueue

-📦 Be sure to check out the NuGet pacakge: https://www.nuget.org/packages/NTDLS.MemQueue
+📦 Be sure to check out the (replacement) NuGet pacakge: https://www.nuget.org/packages/NTDLS.MemoryQueue

+## ❗ MemQueue has been rewritten and greatly simplified for stability, durability, performance, ease of use and maintainability.
+You can find the replacement at https://github.com/NTDLS/NTDLS.MemoryQueue.

+## 🗃️ While we could have continued with this project, we ultimately decided to move to a new project because the framework is vastly different and we wanted to preserve the lower-level work that had been done here.

 In memory non-persistent message queue with notifications/messages, query/reply support and several message broadcast schemes.
 Intended for inter-process-communication, queuing, load-balancing and buffering over TCP/IP.